tillitis/tkey-ssh-agent/README.md

 ## The RNG stream app

-This app generates a continuous stream of high quality random numbers that can be read from Tillitis Key's serial port device.
+This app generates a continuous stream of high quality random numbers that can be read from the TKey's serial port device.
 In Linux for example like: `dd bs=1 count=1024 if=/dev/ttyACM0 of=rngdata` (or just a plain `cat`).